CONTEXT

 MY ROLE

-Set expectations and defined workshop goals
+Set expectations and define workshop goals

 Draft a workshop plan